FlairGPT: Repurposing LLMs for Interior Designs: Evaluation

 \section{Evaluation}

-We compare our approach with two recent LLM-based methods, namely LayoutGPT~\cite{layoutgpt} and HoloDeck~\cite{holodeck}, and with transformer-based layout generator ATISS~\cite{ATISS}.
+We compare our approach with four recent LLM-based methods, namely LayoutGPT~\cite{layoutgpt}, HoloDeck~\cite{holodeck}, and I-Design~\cite{idesign} as well as with transformer-based layout generator ATISS~\cite{ATISS}.
 We quantitatively evaluate the layouts on practical measures such as accessibility (pathway), area of overlapping objects, and area occupied by objects that are out of bounds.
 We also conduct a user study to qualitatively compare the quality of layouts and see how ours performs compared to layouts created by amateurs.
 We also conduct an ablation study to prove the effectiveness of our design choices.
+We note that since LayoutGPT, ATISS, and I-Design do not generate windows or doors in their scenes, we use the doors and windows generated by our method throughout.